Luphen1/Luphen1/README.md

 Excel - Data cleaning to check if there are missing values and duplicate records MYSQL - Data Analysis
 Power BI - Creating Reports

-The analysis results are summarized as follows:
+The analysis results are summarized as follows;

 1.Toyota brand has more mileage for each year of production